ph-rast/bmgarch/README.md

     ## use bmgarch_list function to collect bmgarch objects
     modfits <- bmgarch_list(fit1, fit2, fit3)

-Compute model weights with the stacking method (default) and the the approximate (default) leave-future-out cross validation (LFO CV). `L` defines the minimal length of the time series before we start engaging in cross-validation.
+Compute model weights with the stacking method (default) and the approximate (default) leave-future-out cross validation (LFO CV). `L` defines the minimal length of the time series before we start engaging in cross-validation.
 Eg., for a time series with length 100, `L = 50`